On the Propagation of Low-Rate Measurement Error to Subgraph Counts in Large Networks: Introduction

 If $\hat{G}$ is a network-graph resulting from an attempt to construct $G$ from some collection of basic measurements, then the common practice of reporting the analogous characteristics of $\hat{G}$ is equivalent to the use of $\eta\left(\hat{G}\right)$, i.e. effectively a plug in estimator.
-Let the discrepancy between these two quantities be defined as $D=\eta\left(\hat{G}\right)-\eta\left(G\right)$.
+Let the discrepancy between these two quantities be defined as $D=\eta\left(\hat{G}\right)-\eta\left(G\right)$, which in the case of counting edges reduces to $D_E=|\hat{E}|-|E|$.
 Our goal is to make precise probabilistic statements about the behavior of $D$ under certain conditions.

-In the case where $\eta$ is defined as a subgraph count, as in (\ref{eq:subg.cnt}), $D$ may be expressed as the difference of (i) the number of times the subgraph $H$ arises somewhere in $\hat{G}$ but does {\em not} in fact exist in same manner in $G$, and (ii) vice versa.
+Importantly, in the case where $\eta$ is defined as a subgraph count, as in (\ref{eq:subg.cnt}), $D$ may be expressed as the difference of (i) the number of times the subgraph $H$ arises somewhere in $\hat{G}$ but does {\em not} in fact exist in the same manner in $G$, and (ii) vice versa.
 Hence, $D$ may be understood in this context to be the difference in total number of Type I and Type II errors, respectively.
+Intuitively, in the cases where a sufficiently low rate of error occurs on a large graph $G$, each of these two sums should have a Poisson-like behavior.
+This observation suggests that the propagation of low-rate measurement error to subgraph counts should behave, under appropriate conditions, like the difference of two Poisson random variables, i.e., a so-called Skellam distribution~\citep{skellam1946frequency}.